 That does bring up a few things that weren’t the clearest in the tutorial.
 Granted, some of the issues I had could have been solved by… you know… reading, but that’s neither here nor there.
 Sometimes you’ll do a tutorial and just assume that you can handle the rest of it.
 Well it turns out, I’m not capable of handling The Spatials without reading the in-game notes (go figure).
 It is good to know ahead of time, for those of you who haven’t picked it up, that you can build facilities that create items that use materials you can’t get for a while.
 It is easy enough to unlock more solar systems, but the difficulty goes up as well.

 If you want to be completely prepared you’ll have to work for it.
-While you can expand and conquer more planets, that won’t really help you get enough supplies to be able to create everything fast enough to be able to keep all of your people and visitors clean and satisfied.
+While you can expand and conquer more planets, that won’t really help you get enough supplies to be able to create everything fast enough to keep all of your people and visitors clean and satisfied.
 After beating a mission on a planet, you should go back and beat the harder difficulty setting to double-up on the supplies you get from the planet.
-(The “WTF” difficulty in later levels are not very nice at all.)
-Also, remember to hire more people so you can have people to staff the so that you can get your supplies faster as well.
+(The “WTF” difficulty in later levels are not very nice.)
+Also, remember to hire more people so that you can get your supplies faster as well keep everything running at home.
 It’s a delicate balance between hiring too many, making the right products and having just enough for everyone.
 The nice part is that it’s not really frustrating to do this, it’s actually quite fun.
 I’m not completely sure how Weird & Wry managed this, but they did a great job.